jriddell/wheres-the-water/README.md

 Old Version
 ================
 The old version was written many years ago.
 It had a Java backend which ran on cron to download SEPA data from private database connection and put it into SCA website Drupal database.
+Mixing the WtW data into multiple tables in the Drupal database is unnecessary and complicates things.
 The Java source code has been lost so the site needs to be rewritten.
 These days SEPA provides public CSV files which list the gauges and ones for each river with current readings, so we just use these.

 tests
 =====